2022 Monaco Grand Prix: Race report

-On lap 24, Mick Schumacher lost control of his car through the swimming pool section, crashing into the barriers.
+On lap 26, Mick Schumacher lost control of his car through the swimming pool section, crashing into the barriers.
 Although the car lost the rear and split in half, Schumacher came out of the accident unscathed.
 This led to a virtual safety car, then a full safety car, before the race was suspended with a red flag, given the need to repair the barriers.
 In red flag conditions, teams are permitted to change tyres as they choose.
 Both Ferrari cars kept the hard tyres they had been running on, while the Red Bull cars switched to new medium tyres.
 The race resumed at 17:15 under the safety car with a second rolling start.
 At the restart, Pérez led Sainz, ahead of Verstappen, Leclerc, George Russell, Lando Norris, and Fernando Alonso, who was able to maintain track position despite having a slower pace of several seconds.
 On lap 51, Norris went to the pits for medium tyres, while Zhou tried to overtake Yuki Tsunoda at the exit of the tunnel but almost lost control of the car.
-In the final laps, Pérez suffered graining on the tyres but was able keep the lead and win the race, ahead of Sainz, Verstappen, Leclerc, and Russell completing the top five.
+In the final laps, Pérez suffered graining on the tyres but was able to keep the lead and win the race, ahead of Sainz, Verstappen, Leclerc, and Russell completing the top five.
 Norris, Alonso, Hamilton, Valtteri Bottas, and Sebastian Vettel completed the top ten, with Ocon falling to 12th.
 Due to the numerous delays, the three-hour time limit for the race (including stoppages) was reached, and only 64 laps were completed.

-After the race, Leclerc described the race "a freaking disaster", and Ferrari team principal Mattia Binotto said they would investigate the strategical error.
+After the race, Leclerc described the race as "a freaking disaster", and Ferrari team principal Mattia Binotto said they would investigate the strategical error.
 At the same time, Ferrari lodged a protest against Red Bull, alleging that both cars went over the line at the pit exit, asking for a five-second penalty, in reference to the 2020 Turkish Grand Prix, and a clarification of the rules.
 The stewards dismissed both protests after Ferrari conceded that the Red Bull cars tyres' did not go over the white line.
 The race director's notes had been wrongly copied and pasted from 2021, and the rule had been changed from 2021 from "any part of the car" to "any tyre of the car" may not cross the line; had the rules not changed, Verstappen would have broken the rule.
 The FIA underwent further criticism, including by Formula One owners and Hamilton, for delaying the start.